China market rout, slowing economy sap demand for luxury cars

 "When people walk into a showroom now, with anything less than 15 percent discount they would not even consider opening their wallets."

-BMW said in a statement it understood it was "necessary to support the dealers effectively in a volatile market" and had implemented a number of support measures, including reducing shipments to help dealers reduce inventory levels and "various" measures to help dealers' cash flows.
+BMW said in a statement it understood it was "necessary to support the dealers effectively in a volatile market" and had implemented a number of measures, including reducing shipments to help dealers reduce inventory levels and "various" steps to manage their cash flows.

 The company was also offering its dealers help in developing after-sales services and used cars businesses to enhance profitability, as well as launching new models, it said.